Delatolla-lab/PHESD/README.md

 ## Description

-The repository is used to store Canadian wastewater data using the Ottawa Data Model ([ODM](https://github.com/Big-Life-Lab/ODM)).
+The repository is used to store Canadian wastewater data using the Open Data Model ([ODM](https://github.com/Big-Life-Lab/ODM)).

 ## Background